Campaign : Macquarie Island Cloud and Radiation Experiment (MICRE)

 Lead Scientist : Roger Marchand

 Clouds over the Southern Ocean are poorly represented in present-day reanalysis products and global climate model simulations.
-Errors in top-of-atmosphere (TOA) broadband radiative fluxes in this region are among the largest globally, with large implications for modeling both regional and global-scale climate responses.
+Errors in top-of-atmosphere (TOA) broadband radiative fluxes in this region are among the largest globally, with significant implications for modeling both regional and global-scale climate responses.
 Model TOA radiative errors are largely due to errors in the model representation of clouds and aerosols.
 However, knowledge of cloud and aerosol properties over the Southern Ocean relies heavily on satellite data sets.
 Uncertainty in satellite retrievals of cloud and aerosol properties, as well as estimates of surface shortwave and longwave fluxes based on these properties, are especially large for the Southern Ocean.

 ARM instrumentation is expected to include:

-- A set of surface broadband radiometers (sky and ground radiation)
+- a set of surface broadband radiometers (sky and ground radiation)

-- A microwave radiometer (preferably a three-channel system)
+- a microwave radiometer (preferably a three-channel system)

-- A ceilometer
+- a ceilometer

-- A Multi-Filter Rotating Shadowband Radiometer (MFRSR)
+- a Multi-Filter Rotating Shadowband Radiometer (MFRSR)

-- A precipitation disdrometer
+- a precipitation disdrometer

-- A sun photometer or other instrument capable of making narrow-band (vis and swir) narrow-field-of-view measurements.
+- a sun photometer or other instrument capable of making narrow-band (vis and swir) narrow-field-of-view measurements.

-These measurements and associated retrievals will be used to address scientific issues that include evaluating the seasonal cycle of satellite-derived and climate-model-simulated surface radiative fluxes, along with cloud and aerosol properties over the Southern Oceans; and isolating factors that contribute to errors (e.g., errors in assumed or simulated boundary layer structure/moisture, presences of supercooled water).
+These measurements and associated retrievals will be used to address scientific issues that include evaluating the seasonal cycle of satellite-derived and climate-model-simulated surface radiative fluxes, along with cloud and aerosol properties over the Southern Ocean; and isolating factors that contribute to errors (e.g., errors in assumed or simulated boundary layer structure/moisture, presences of supercooled water).
 The deployment will be for a two-year period to characterize the full seasonal cycle and its variability.